QEDK/ini-rs/README.md

 ```

 ### The `ini!` macro
 The `ini!` macro allows you to simply get a hashmap for a list of files.
-It is planned to provide shell expansion in the future:
+It is planned to provide shell expansion and file-writing in the future:
 ```rust
 let map = ini!("...path/to/file");
 // Proceed to use normal HashMap functions on the map: